 Normally, winners have two choices to claim the prize money.
 If I win, I can either take all the money at once or claim it in 30 installments paid over 29 years as an annuity.
 If I choose to claim the prize as a lump sum, then I’m obligated to pay tax on the full amount.
 However, with installments, I will only pay tax when I receive the money as an annuity.

 There is a drawback in claiming the prize in installments.
 Taking the lumpsum, remitting taxes, and investing the net amount may be a better idea than the effective yield of the annuity.
 Still, claiming the wins as an annuity may leave my family cash-strapped and unable to pay estate tax should I die before the 30-year period elapses.
-I may thus have to buy a life insurance policy to cover the estate tax bill.
+I may thus have to Buy Indexed Universal Life Insurance, or a similar life insurance policy, to cover the estate tax bill.

 Experts advise lottery winners to retain the same lifestyle for the first six months, avoiding drastic decisions, staying in the same job, not buying luxury cars, among others.
 Except for some splurges here and there, any big purchases will come later.
 For instance, instead of buying a house in the neighborhood that I have always desired to live in, I could start by renting, then commit later.